 Is It More Dangerous to Drive on a Freeway or a Highway?

-There are risks to driving on both types of roadways, but statistics suggest that highways with direct access points and intersections pose a higher risk of accidents.
+There are risks to driving on both types of roadways, but statistics suggest that highways with direct access points and intersections in urban areas pose a higher risk of accidents.
 The presence of pedestrians, cyclists, and cross traffic increases the likelihood of collisions.

 That said, freeway accidents can be particularly severe.
 Vehicles tend to be traveling at higher speeds, and there’s a greater potential for multi-vehicle pileups.